FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 different case can be considered to be different, this registry is made simpler by requiring case-insensitivity.

-Entries in the registry shuld be short.
+Entries in the registry should be short.
 NAIs defined here will generally be sent in a RADIUS packet in the User-Name attribute ({{RFC2865}} Section 5.1).
 That specification recommends that implementations should support User-Names of at least 63 octets.
 NAI